 The following flags are coded within Octet 5:

-- Bit 1 – V6: If this bit is set to "1", then the IPv6 address field shall be present in the UE IP Address, otherwise the IPv6 address field shall not be present.
+- Bit 1 – V6: If this bit is set to "1" and the CH bit is not set, then the IPv6 address field shall be present in the UE IP Address, otherwise the IPv6 address field shall not be present.

-- Bit 2 – V4: If this bit is set to "1", then the IPv4 address field shall be present in the UE IP Address, otherwise the IPv4 address field shall not be present.
+- Bit 2 – V4: If this bit is set to "1" and the CH bit is not set, then the IPv4 address field shall be present in the UE IP Address, otherwise the IPv4 address field shall not be present.